quicwg/base-drafts/draft-ietf-quic-transport.md

 issued, unless the values are encrypted.
 For example, it cannot include the previous connection ID or addressing information.
-A server MUST ensure that every NEW_TOKEN frame it sends is unique across all clients, with the exception of those sent to repair loss of a previously sent NEW_TOKEN frame.
+A server MUST ensure that every NEW_TOKEN frame it sends is unique across all clients, with the exception of those sent to repair losses of previously sent NEW_TOKEN frames.
 Information that allows the server to distinguish between tokens from Retry and NEW_TOKEN MAY be accessible to entities other than the server.